Motion De Novo Hearings in Wisconsin

 You are not limited to only the issues decided at the first hearing.
 Since it is a new hearing, the court can consider new issues that were not addressed at the first hearing, along with new issues that may have arisen from the time of the first hearing to the point of the time of the hearing for the de novo review.
+The phrase “hearing de novo” means that the circuit court conducts literally a new hearing, which requires the circuit court to take a fresh look at the issues, including the taking of testimony.
+Jahimiak v.
+Jahimiak 410 Wis.
+2d 557, 2 N.W.
+3rd 756.

-The court under recent case law, is absolutely obligated to provide a new hearing.
-How that hearing gets conducted is to some extent, up to the trial judge, but it is clear based on the case law, that a hearing needs to be afforded and the person appealing be given a right to have a new hearing.
+The trial court is absolutely obligated to provide a new hearing.
+How that hearing gets conducted is to some extent, up to the trial judge, but it is clear based on the law, that a hearing needs to be afforded and the person appealing be given a right to have a new hearing.
 Most courts will hold the de novo review on the record, with the court reporter present and require formal testimony and evidence.
 It most likely will not be handled in an informal way, not on the record, where the attorneys are simply making arguments and the litigants do not testify.

 Being allowed a second chance for someone aggrieved by a decision or order of a court commissioner is an important and valuable statutory right that a litigant has, and while there are not that large a number of those individuals who file de novo reviews, while adding to the stress of the daily onslaught of motions, pretrials, final hearings and trials that courts need to conduct, the trial courts are required to provide a brand new hearing to give a person aggrieved a second chance.